lwhorton/lwhorton.github.io/_posts/2019-09-15-best-talks-of-strangeloop-2019.md

 personal interest, then go to those talks which interest you the least.
 This was my first year attending in person, but I have watched about half all the material available in the online archive (that dates back to 2014), which is about 200 presentations.
-From this experience I can confirm the sage advise of the veterans.
+From this experience I can confirm the sage advice of the veterans.

 In case you don't have the time or inclination to get through this year's